 Original London Cast, 1947 (World Records/various CD labels) (1 / 5) This production made a star of Dolores Gray.
 As recorded here, her unique voice marks her as someone destined for greatness.
 Gray’s interpretation of Annie Oakley is very different from Ethel Merman’s, but it’s wonderful to hear her sing Berlin’s tuneful songs so smoothly–especially “I Got Lost in His Arms” and other ballads.
 As Frank Butler, Bill Johnson sounds equally terrific.
 Issued in four large 78-rpm platters, these recordings are very quaint-sounding, much more so than American cast albums of the same period.
 Although it’s fun to hear Gray and Johnson, the selections are so brief and the sound quality so fuzzy that this set will only be of interest to historians. — G.A.

 Film Soundtrack, 1950 (MGM/Rhino-Turner) (4 / 5) When MGM prepared to film Annie Get Your Gun, the studio pulled out all the stops.
 The soundtrack recording exemplifies the high standards set for the movie, which raised the bar for screen versions of stage musicals.
 Great care was taken in expanding the show’s orchestrations and choral parts.
 Howard Keel was cast as Frank Butler; he had just come to Hollywood via the Broadway and London stages and was still fresh, theatrical, and gorgeous-with a big, bright, melodic baritone to boot.
 The really questionable aspect of this recording is the performance of Betty Hutton as Annie Oakley.
-Although she was a huge star in her day, beloved for her rowdy comic style, Hutton never had the vocal range of an Ethel Merman; Annie’s songs, particularly the ballads, are shortchanged here.
+Although she was a huge star in her day, beloved for her rowdy comic style, Hutton never had the vocal range of an Ethel Merman.
+As a result, Annie’s songs are shortchanged here.
 But wait!
-Included as bonus tracks are the songs as sung by the great Judy Garland, who was to have starred in the film.
+Included as bonus tracks are those songs as sung by the great Judy Garland, who was to have starred in the film.
 (The reasons for her dismissal are detailed by George Feltenstein, producer of the CD, in his notes on the release.)
 Garland’s renditions of “They Say It’s Wonderful” (with Keel) and the reprise of “There’s No Business Like Show Business” are spine-tingling.
 Her comic timing and wit come through sharp and clear in “Doin’ What Comes Natur’lly” and “I Got the Sun in the Morning,” putting Hutton’s over-the-top performances to shame.
 It’s a safe guess that this generally excellent stage-to-screen transfer would have been one of the best movie musicals of all time if Garland had completed the film.
-Note that the disc includes both Hutton’s and Garland’s renditions of “Let’s Go West Again,” a song that was apparently written by Irving Berlin for Annie in 1946 but was cut before the show opened; the number was to be reinstated for the film, but never made it. — G.A.
+Note that the disc includes both Hutton’s and Garland’s renditions of “Let’s Go West Again,” a song that was apparently written by Irving Berlin for Annie in 1946 but was cut before the show opened.
+The number was to be reinstated for the film, but never made it, so it’s nice to find it here in two different performances. — G.A.

 Studio Cast, 1957 (Capitol/Broadway Angel) (2 / 5) Mary Martin and John Raitt were acclaimed for their stage performances in Annie Get Your Gun, but this recording fails to capture the excitement, personality, or vocal artistry of their interpretations.
 It’s less a cast album than a recording of songs from the show with 1950s pop orchestrations that bear little or no resemblance to the originals and are quite untheatrical — a very strange artistic choice, considering that this score contains the anthem “There’s No Business Like Show Buisness.”
 Martin and Raitt starred in a fine television production of the musical around the time of this recording, and it’s a shame that Capitol Records didn’t produce a true TV cast album.
 In the surviving kinescope of the broadcast, the stars are as vibrant and thrilling as any other Annie Oakley or Frank Butler, but the Capitol recording is flat, dry, and altogether forgettable. — G.A.